noahehall/theBookOfNoah/0current/koa.md

     - request: koa request
       - abstraction on top of nodes request object
       - content negotiation
-        - check the request *Accept* header to see content types consumer supports
+        - check the request *Accept(-...): BLAH...* header to see content types consumer supports
           - if no types supplied: all types are supported
           - if multiple types supplied; return the best match
           - if no matches found; send a http code *406 Not Acceptable* response
+          - for *Accept-Encoding:...* header
+            - always include *identity* (i.e. no encoding) when checking supported encodings
+              - note that *Accept-Encoding: identity;q=0* means identity is not supported
+              -
-        - all the accepts* fields
+        - applicable to all the accepts* fields
-        - if no types are supplied in

       - fields: *header(s), method, url, origin, originalUrl, href,  path, query(string), host(name), fresh, stale, socket, protocol, search secure, ip(s), subdomains, is, accepts(Encodings|Charsets|Languages), get *
         - method: useful for implementing middleware such as *methodOverride()*
         - length: Content-Length as a number|undefined